Godson330/MBL-Hightech/README.md

 Testing File: newappfirsttest.test.js

 Description: Tests user management using Cypress.

+**UI Interaction Testing with Cypress**

+Testing File: cypressUi.test.js

+Description: Tests various user interactions such as logging in, creating, updating, and deleting items on the UI using Cypress.

 # Prerequisites